HelloPikari/umbrella-headless-wp/README.md

 ## Install Composer Dependencies

 In a terminal window, navigate to the app folder in your WP site and run: `composer install`.
 This will install the required Wordpress version and Plugins.
 Some plugins may require a github-oauth key.
-Follow the prompts to aquire one.
+Follow the prompts to acquire one.

 🥳 You should be good to go - try browsing the site